skip to Main Content

 1. Your Dog Isn’t Properly Housebroken

-You may think, “But I’ve trained my dog, and he’s still peeing in the house!”
-However, there are a few reasons why the training didn’t stick.
+You may think, “But I’ve trained my dog, so why is he suddenly peeing indoors?”
+However, there are a few reasons why your house training didn’t stick.

 If your dog is still under a year old, peeing in the house may simply mean that he’s not fully housebroken.
 Housebreaking a new puppy can take anywhere from a few months, up to a year for some breeds.
 Small dogs are notorious for being difficult to housebreak.
 With patience and consistency, accidents should happen less and less frequently.